hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 </code>
 </pre>

-The last method to impliment from the ControlValueAccessor is `writeValue`.
+The last method to implement from the ControlValueAccessor is `writeValue`.
 This is called by Angular when the value of the control is set either by a parent component or form.
 The final method `switch()` is called on the click event triggered from our switch component template.

 ## Summary
-As a quick summary, custom form controls are simply components that impliment the `ControlValueAccessor` interface.
+As a quick summary, custom form controls are simply components that implement the `ControlValueAccessor` interface.
-By implimenting this interface our custom controlls can now work with `ngModel` and the Reactive Forms API.
+By implementing this interface our custom controls can now work with `ngModel` and the Reactive Forms API.
 Check out the working demo below which has the cooresponding CSS that creates the toggle animation effect.